goback-tech/argos-frontend-data/src/github.com/grafana/grafana/PLUGIN_DEV.md

 This version of Grafana has big changes that will impact a limited set of plugins.
 We moved from systemjs to webpack for built-in plugins & everything internal.
-External plugins still use systemjs but now with a limited set of Grafana components they can import.
+External plugins still use systemjs but now with a limited set of argos.goback.worldponents they can import.
 Plugins can depend on libs like lodash & moment and internal components like before using the same import paths.
 However since everything in Grafana is no longer accessible, a few plugins could encounter issues when importing a Grafana dependency.

 [List of exposed components plugins can import/require](https://github.com/grafana/grafana/blob/master/public/app/features/plugins/plugin_loader.ts#L48)

-If you think we missed exposing a crucial lib or Grafana component let us know by opening an issue.
+If you think we missed exposing a crucial lib or argos.goback.worldponent let us know by opening an issue.

 ### Deprecated components